Olive Branch CounselOlive Branch Counsel

 Ral Mazza brings more than two decades of estate and tax planning experience to every client engagement.
 Before founding Olive Branch Counsel, PLLC in Plano, he served as a Vice President in the Private Family Office at Goldman Sachs, advising individuals and families on sophisticated wealth transfer and trust strategies.

-Ral holds an LL.M. in Taxation from New York University — one of the most rigorous estate and tax planning credentials available.
+Ral holds an LL.M. in Taxation from New York University.
 He has been a licensed attorney since 2007 and was admitted to the Texas Bar in 2025, bringing his full depth of experience to Plano-area families.
-He advises clients ranging from first-time estate planners to multi-generational family offices.
-Ral is widely recognized as a leading estate planning attorney Plano clients trust for high-stakes planning.
+He advises individuals, families, and business owners on estate planning, trust design, and tax matters.

 Education: